Ricardo Romero Jr.

 - Debut April 9, 2009

 Romero made his Major League debut on April 9, 2009, pitching for the Blue Jays at home against the Detroit Tigers.
 He threw for six innings, allowing only two runs in the game; he earned the credit for the 6-2 win.
 He gave up seven hits and two walks while striking out five.
 His parents and three siblings were in the stands to watch him play his first game in the Bigs.
 His opponent on the mound in this game was fellow first-round draft pick Rick Porcello, who was also making his major league debut.
-On April 19, he pitched 7 shutout innings against the Oakland A's, combining with Scott Downs and B.J.
-Ryan for a 1 - 0 shutout victory; that game followed a start the previous week in which he only gave up two runs to the Twins and brought his season's ERA down to a sparkling 1.71.
-Unfortunately for him, though, his name was placed on the disabled list on April 23, retroactive to April 20 with a strained muscle in his right side; the injury came only a few days after fellow Jays starter Jesse Litsch, had been placed on the DL, and immediately before closer B.J.
+On April 19th, he pitched 7 shutout innings against the Oakland A's, combining with Scott Downs and B.J.
+Ryan for a 1 - 0 shutout victory; that game followed a start the previous week in which he only gave up two runs to the Minnesota Twins and brought his season's ERA down to a sparkling 1.71.
+Unfortunately for him, though, his name was placed on the disabled list on April 23rd, retroactive to April 20th, with a strained muscle in his right side; the injury came only a few days after fellow Jays starter Jesse Litsch, had been placed on the DL, and immediately before closer B.J.
 Ryan's name was added as well.
+He went 13-9, 4.30 as a rookie, then followed that with a record of 14-9, 3.73 in 2010.

 Romero really emerged as one of the American League's top pitchers in 2011, after being the Jays' Opening Day starter for the first time.
-That year, he was named to the All-Star team for the first time, then has a superb month of August.
+That year, he was named to the All-Star team for the first time, then had a superb month of August.
 He earned the AL's Pitcher of the Month honors by going 5-0 with a 2.05 ERA during the month.
+He finished they eyar witha career-high 15 wins, against 11 losses, and a 2.92 ERA.
+In his first three seasons, he had won more games, lowered his ERA and increased his innings pitched and strikeouts each year.
+It looked like stardom was around the corner, but instead, it would all be downhill from that point on.

 On August 21, 2012, Romero walked 8 batters while striking out none in a losing start against the Tigers.
 He was the first pitcher to do so in the American League since Jose Guzman in 1991.
 He had started the year 8-1, but from June 27th to September 12th, he lost 13 times in 14 starts (the other start ending in a no-decision).
 After another no-decision, he finally won a game on September 24th, 9-5 against the Baltimore Orioles.
 However, he had to leave his next start on September 29th after three innings with discomfort in his left knee.
 His season thus ended with a record of 9-14, 5.77, and a major-league leading 105 walks.
 Not only was his ERA almost three runs higher than the previous season, it was the highest by any major league pitcher who had pitched enough innings to qualify for the ERA title that season.